 From linear regression analysis, we estimate that for each 5 years difference in age for the 725 subjects, the difference in mean LDL values is -0.45 mg/dl.
 A 95% CI suggests that this observation is not unusual if the true difference in mean LDL per 5 years difference in age were between -2.70 and 1.80 mg/dl.
 Because the two-side P value is 0.694, we cannot have enough evidence to reject the null hypothesis that there is no linear trend in the average LDL across groups that differ by 5 years in age.
+Total: 3

 From correlations analysis for the 725 subjects, the two continuous variables, LDL and age, are not strongly correlated.( R=-0.0146 ) The two-sided p value of 0.6944 suggests that we can not with high confidence reject the null hypothesis that there is correlation in the LDL values and age.

 The squared correlation is the value of R-squared in the regression analysis.
 And the p-value of correlation is the same to the p-value of classical linear regression.
+Total: 3